It's important to understand where your property boundaries lie.

 We can also use other methods, such as tinting a whole area, where appropriate.

-If your property is on the older sasine register, breakaway deeds will contain a detailed description of the property boundaries.
+If your property is on the older sasine register, breakaway deeds may contain a detailed description of the property boundaries.

 This can help determine the limits of your property.
 Many sasine deeds of this type will also include a plan, but many will not.